ndow33/natedow.github.io/_posts/2020-04-30-Food-Waste-Data-Exploration-Part-1.md

 ## Why:

 There is enough food for everyone but not everyone has enough food.
-According to the USDA, 37 million people struggle with hunger in the United States, yet in 2017, we disposed of 38.1 million tons of food.
+According to the USDA, [37 million people](https://www.feedingamerica.org/hunger-in-america) struggle with hunger in the United States, yet in 2017 we disposed of [38.1 million tons of food](https://www.epa.gov/recycle/reducing-wasted-food-home).
 Figuring out how to capture and redistribute some of this wasted food seems like a problem worth solving.

 ## How: